~~~~~

-Sweetfern, Comptonia peregrina, is neither sweet nor a fern, but is one of my favorite plants.
-It looks like something the dinosaurs would have walked through, and smells like all the warmest, spiciest, most magical aromas of imagination.
+Sweetfern, Comptonia peregrina, is neither sweet nor a fern.
+It looks like something the dinosaurs would have walked through, releasing the warmest, spiciest aromas of imagination.

 Hi LeShoda.
 Friday morning here on the other side of the world.
 Hope all is well.